krauzer/phase_0_unit_1/week_3/1_git_started/my_solution.md

 #### push

-($ git push _remoteName_ _branchName_) pushes from the local branch to teh remote branch.
+($ git push _remote_name_ _branch_name_) pushes from the local branch to the remote branch.
 Typically it looks like this (git push origin master).
 You can save he parameters for future use using the (-u) option.
 In other words, ($ git push -u origin master) allows for ($ git push) to do the same thing in later uses.

 #### reset

 ($ git reset _name_) removes the named file from the staging area. ($ git reset) resets the staging area to match the most recent commit.
-Only use this to undo local changes, not anything that hs been pushed to a public repository. ($ git reset _commit_) is a way to undo a commit.
+Only use this to undo local changes, not anything that hs been pushed to a public repository. ($ git reset _commitHASH_) is a way to undo a commit.
 It is dangerous because it is permanent.

 #### rm

 ($ git rm _name_) removes the named file from the disk.
 It also stages that removal.
-To remove all subfiles and folders of a named folder you have you use the recursive option (-r) ($ git rm -r _folder with sub folders_).
+To remove all subfiles and folders of a named folder you have you use the recursive option (-r) ($ git rm -r _folder_).
 Once removed you still have to commit the removals!

 Files not deleted with rm are still on the working tree! git rm them or use the -a option (-a) on git commit. ($ git commit -am "Deletions w/ auto removal feature")